AYadav01/object_Detection/README.md

 The positive and negative images need description files.
 * bg.txt: It contains the path to each image
-* pos.txt: It contains the path to images, including, the number of objects and the location of the object in the image
+* pos.txt: It contains the path to images, including, the number and location of objects in the image

-Specification:
+Specifications:
 ---

 * Image Library: 'http://image-net.org'